Augmented hexagonal prism

 In geometry, the augmented hexagonal prism is one of the Johnson solids (J_{54}).
 As the name suggests, it can be constructed by augmenting a hexagonal prism by attaching a square pyramid (J_{1}) to one of its equatorial faces.
 When two or three such pyramids are attached, the result may be a parabiaugmented hexagonal prism (J_{55}), a metabiaugmented hexagonal prism (J_{56}), or a triaugmented hexagonal prism (J_{57}).

+Construction

+The augmented hexagonal prism is constructed by attaching one equilateral square pyramid onto the square face of a hexagonal prism, a process known as augmentation.
+This construction involves the removal of the prism square face and replacing it with the square pyramid, so that there are eleven faces: four equilateral triangles, five squares, and two regular hexagons.
+A convex polyhedron in which all of the faces are regular is a Johnson solid, and the augmented hexagonal prism is among them, enumerated as $J_{54}$.
+Relatedly, two or three equilateral square pyramids attaching onto more square faces of the prism give more different Johnson solids; these are the parabiaugmented hexagonal prism $J_{55}$, the metabiaugmented hexagonal prism $J_{56}$, and the triaugmented hexagonal prism $J_{57}$.